Quick Answer

 A few things changed for the 2025 tax year (filed in 2026) that ITIN holders should be aware of:

 - Tips and overtime deductions are SSN-only.
-New deductions for tip income and overtime pay introduced in 2025 are restricted to filers with a valid SSN.
+New deductions for tip income and overtime pay introduced by the 2025 tax law are restricted to filers with a valid SSN.
 ITIN holders cannot claim these deductions.

 - Student loan debt exclusion.
 The exclusion for forgiven student debt is also limited to SSN holders for the 2025 tax year.